anyaevostinar/anyaevostinar.github.io/classes/111-f22/syllabus.md

 * Test your code: One of the key parts of writing successful code is debugging it - testing whether it works, finding where it doesn’t, and fixing it so it does.
 Learning to debug your code is essential for any later coding projects you may do.

 * Ask questions and reach out for help: If you have a question about something, chances are other people do too.
-By asking questions in class, on Slack and in office hours, you'll keep up with the course and gain a deeper understanding of the concepts.
+By asking questions in class, on CampusWire and in office hours, you'll keep up with the course and gain a deeper understanding of the concepts.

 All grading questions should be directed to me and not to the grader.